newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 ---
 notesMd: >-
   * h2 and h3 look the same.
 Spencer would like us to still use h3.
-Ideally we want h2 and h3 to be visually differentiated
+Ideally we want h2 and h3 to be visually differentiated. **Will need to update this once the issue is resolved**

-  * 7.30: updated after regina's review
+  * 7.30: updated after Regina's review

     * "Security measures in place to prevent diversion of the CDS" became "Security measures in place to prevent loss or theft of the CDS"
     * **Still working on this one**.
 Asked SME.
-"The name and title of all officers and a copy of the corporate or business papers" became ...
+"The name and title of all officers and a copy of the corporate or business papers" became 2 lines, and corporate or business papers became "A copy of your business papers, such as your Business Registration Certificate"
     * Added additional info to Criminal History Record Information Part 2 -- "CHRI Part 2, including employee names, dates of birth, and email addresses (to be completed right after Part 1 and submitted with your CDS application; form included in application)"
 id: animal-shelter-cds
 filename: animal-shelter-cds